FAQ – parental leave if one parent works in Sweden and the other in Denmark

 Certain workplaces have an agreement that for a certain number of weeks of the parental leave, your employer pays you a salary and in turn receives the maternity benefits, which you would otherwise receive from Udbetaling Danmark.
 At the end of the period with a salary, Udbetaling Danmark takes over paying maternity benefits.

-The parent who works in Sweden is entitled, singlehandedly, to 480 days less the number of days taken in Denmark.
-If the parent who works in Denmark has received compensation for 50 weeks, a total of 350 days (50 x 7 days) will be deducted, initially from the father/co-mother’s 390 days by just under 80% of the income, the so-called sickness benefit days.
-The father/co-mother then has 40 days left with just under 80% of the income and 90 days with SEK 180 per day.
-The parent who has taken leave in Denmark must obtain a certificate from Udbetaling Danmark showing how long Udbetaling Danmark paid compensation to you (or alternatively your employer).
+The father/co-mother who is socially insured in Sweden has the sole right to 480 days, including the days taken in Denmark.
+If the working mother in Denmark has received compensation for 50 weeks, 350 days (50 x 7 days) will be deducted from the Swedish parental allowance, those which are based on just under 80% of the sick pay qualifying income.
+The father/co-mother then has 40 days left with sickness benefit level and 90 days with the minimum level of SEK 180/day.

-A parent working in Denmark may be entitled to a salary for a certain period of time during which the employer receives the maternity benefits from Udbetaling Danmark.
-As you are the only person covered by social insurance in Denmark, you are entitled to 16 weeks of parental leave with a salary or maternity benefits, and Udbetaling Danmark will not question for how long your partner was on parental leave in Sweden.
-Denmark therefore does not make any deductions if you ask for a maximum of 16 weeks.
+The father/co-mother working in Denmark may be entitled to a salary for a certain period of time during which the employer receives the maternity benefits from Udbetaling Danmark.
+As you are the only person covered by social insurance in Denmark, you are entitled to 16 weeks of parental leave with a salary or maternity benefits.

 There are, however, two important conditions for obtaining maternity benefits in Denmark as a father/co-mother: